Red LED facial treatment image used for acne-mark and skin-recovery content

 • it outperforms more targeted dermatologic options for deeper texture problems

-If you want the broader wavelength framework, our guide to red, blue, and near-infrared light and color-specific light therapy breakdown are the better overview pieces.
+If you want the broader wavelength framework, our guide to red, blue, and near-infrared light and color-specific light therapy breakdown cover the fuller context.

 Red Light Vs Blue Light Vs More Aggressive Options